riscvarchive/riscv-poky/README.md

 The `poky-riscv` repository is a fork of the master branch from Yocto's main repository, `poky.git`.
 This is a development branch, and we are trying to track changes closely.
 Currently, changes to poky.git fall into two categories:

 * The `meta-riscv` layer contains recipes for RISC-V-specific packages that often override the ones that come with Yocto.
-The reason for this is to work around features not yet supported in riscv-tools (e.g. kernel command line options in qemu) or that the source has to be cloned from ucb-bar repositories rather than downloaded from GNU mirrors.
+The reason for this is to work around features not yet supported in riscv-tools (e.g. kernel command line options in qemu) or that the source has to be cloned from riscv repositories rather than downloaded from GNU mirrors.
 As a result, many recipes in this directory are not as clean as they could be and the goal is eventually to merge RISC-V-specific changes back into the mainline Yocto recipes (the way that other architectures such as ARM are supported) rather than needing a separate layer for RISC-V.
 * Changes to the remainder of the Yocto reporisoty are changes in recipes and scripts required to support RISC-V as a new ISA.
 Any change outside the `meta-riscv` directory should be considered something that we may eventually upstream to the Yocto Project.

 A good policy would be to work completely in the meta-riscv layer and move recipes outside the meta-riscv layer as RISC-V changes are upstreamed into other projects (such as the Linux kernel or GCC).